atoma-network/atoma-node/README.md

 - `max_concurrent_requests` (optional): Maximum number of concurrent Sui client requests
 - `limit` (optional): Limit for dynamic fields retrieval per event subscriber loop
 - `node_small_ids`: List of node small IDs controlled by the current Sui wallet
+- `task_small_ids`: List of task small IDs to which the current node is subscribed to.
+By default, it should be empty
 - `sui_config_path`: Path to the Sui configuration file
 - `sui_keystore_path`: Path to the Sui keystore file
 - `cursor_path`: Path to the Sui events cursor file